Skip to content

 A: We certainly saw fish stranded.
 And then, you know, when the water drops away entirely, they just, they're just high, dry, and they expire, right?
 And we see a lot of that, actually, not only in the heat dome, but it's something that happens in the summer during the overflow periods across the landscape, right?
 Not just in the Mamquam.

-When you start looking at the kinds of dry summer, low snow packs that we've been having in recent years with climate change, there are certain streams that may have been marginal for coho, and now they're becoming impossible for fish to for coho to survive the summer.
+When you start looking at the kinds of dry summer, low snow packs that we've been having in recent years with climate change, there are certain streams that may have been marginal for coho, and now they're becoming impossible for coho to survive the summer.
 We may see streams that were productive coho streams becoming much less so with the way things are going with the climate and streamflows.

 Q: Anything else you'd like people to know about those channels in particular?